peterdri/ece-communications-labs/_ece450/lab4/coherent-bpsk-demodulator.md

 ```

 These taps will match an M-sample-per-symbol complex baseband "1" and "0" respectively.
 Set the decimation rate to `samp_rate//symbol_rate` to match the *Repeat* block from earlier.

+{% include alert.html title="Note" content="These taps are for the baseband signal.
+As the center frequency and phase sliders change, the signal is modulated by the changing $$f_c$$ and $$\phi$$ but the taps _do not change_.
+So the center frequency can be consider a frequency offset and the phase can be considered a phase offset."%}

 ### Multiply Const